NanoComp/meep/doc/docs/Python_User_Interface.md

 The resulting spectrum is outputted as comma-delimited text, prefixed by `ldos:,`, and is also stored in the `dft_ldos_data` global variable after the `run` is complete.

 Analytically, the per-polarization LDOS is exactly proportional to the power radiated by an $\ell$-oriented point-dipole current, $p(t)$, at a given position in space.
-For a more mathematical treatment of the theory behind the LDOS, we refer you to the relevant discussion in [chapter 4](http://arxiv.org/abs/1301.5366) of this [book](https://www.amazon.com/Advances-FDTD-Computational-Electrodynamics-Nanotechnology/dp/1608071707), but for now we simply give the definition:
+For a more mathematical treatment of the theory behind the LDOS, we refer you to the relevant discussion in Section 4.4 ("Currents and Fields: The Local Density of States") in [Chapter 4](http://arxiv.org/abs/arXiv:1301.5366) ("Electromagnetic Wave Source Conditions") of the book [Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology](https://www.amazon.com/Advances-FDTD-Computational-Electrodynamics-Nanotechnology/dp/1608071707), but for now we simply give the definition:

 $$\operatorname{LDOS}_{\ell}(\vec{x}_0,\omega)=-\frac{2}{\pi}\varepsilon(\vec{x}_0)\frac{\operatorname{Re}[\hat{E}_{\ell}(\vec{x}_0,\omega)\hat{p}(\omega)^*]}{|\hat{p}(\omega)|^2}$$